AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-identity-providers.md

 ---

 # Identity Providers
 An identity provider provides authentication services and maintains credentials for users that have been provisioned in Data Hub.
 Each tenant can have one or more identity providers.
-Each user is either assigned one of the available identity providers in the tenant or chooses one in the Home Realm Discovery page when accepting the invitation.
+Each user is associated with one of the available identity providers in the tenant.
 A user can only log in with the same identity provider with which they signed up.
+Note: Identity Provider options differ by platform.
+OSIsoft Cloud Services supports multiple Identity Providers.
+AVEVA Data Hub supports only a single Identity Provider: AVEVA Connect.

 ## `Get Identity Provider`